zvector/fate/README.md

 #### start( ...arguments )

-Starts execution of the queue, passing any supplied arguments to the first operation function.
+Starts execution of operations through the pipeline, passing any supplied arguments to the first operation function.

 #### pause

-Commands the queue to pause execution after the currently executing operation completes.
+Commands the pipeline to pause execution after the currently executing operation completes.

 #### resume